sabof/es-lib/README.md

 * es-string-begins-with-p

 ```
-Return t if and only if string begins with BEGINNING
+Return t if STRING begins with BEGINNING.
 ```

 * es-string-remove-properties